-Adjustments and System Updates adjustments or changes to the relevant content of ISCC EU in the version recognised by the European Commission, the European Commission will be notified of these adjustments or changes.
+Adjustments and System Updates the respective ISCC Documents and communicates the adjustments to all relevant stakeholders via ISCC System Updates.
+ISCC may also communicate additional, specified, or adjusted requirements for System Users and/or Certification Bodies by ISCC System Updates which must be taken into account by System Users and Certification Bodies.
+In the event of newly developed ISCC Documents or fundamental (strategic) changes to existing ISCC Documents, ISCC will publish the respective documents on the ISCC website for public consultation in order to gather feedback from its stakeholders.
+If adjustments or changes are required to ensure compliance with legal requirements and/or to maintain the recognition of ISCC by a competent authority, a Public Consultation does not apply.
+In case of adjustments or changes to the relevant content of ISCC EU in the version recognised by the European Commission, the European Commission will be notified of these adjustments or changes.
 Only after approval by the European Commission can such adjustments or changes be implemented.
 If fundamental changes of the existing system are requested (especially in the ISCC PLUS System) ISCC will notify the Board of the ISCC Association.
 Only after approval by the ISCC Board can such adjustments or changes be implemented.